SmartDataAnalytics/Sparqlify/sparqlify-debian-tomcat7/README.md

         dpkg --get-selections | grep openjdk-

+* On Ubuntu, the following jar - if it exists - may be corrupted.
+In this case, overwrite it with a fresh version using the command:

+        sudo wget -O /usr/share/java/tomcat-dbcp-7.0.30.jar http://search.maven.org/remotecontent?filepath=org/apache/tomcat/tomcat-dbcp/7.0.30/tomcat-dbcp-7.0.30.jar

 * Make sure that there is an approriate JDBC driver in tomcat's lib folder.
 If not, you can install one using the command below.
 Note that we sucessfully tested version 8.4-701 against Postgresql 9.* databases, however we had issues related to incompatible datatype mappings with the 9.* JDBC drivers.

         sudo wget -P /usr/share/tomcat7/lib/ http://repo1.maven.org/maven2/postgresql/postgresql/8.4-701.jdbc4/postgresql-8.4-701.jdbc4.jar